littlejo/cilium-eks-cookbook/install-cilium-eks-prometheus.md

 # Prometheus and Grafana

-To see this metrics on grafana:
+To install prometheus and to see this metrics on grafana:

 ```
 kubectl apply -f https://raw.githubusercontent.com/cilium/cilium/v1.13/examples/kubernetes/addons/prometheus/monitoring-example.yaml